achmadmahathirps/achmadmahathirps/README.md

 <b>I'm Mahathir.
 I pretty much have a passion for coding, especially when it involves entertainment-related projects.
 My specialty lies in creating multimedia applications and educational-themed games.
 And also some UI/UX development.</b>

 There are several technologies that I'm using for creating the applications, such as Unity (also with Vuforia Engine for AR development) and Flutter, usually for UI/UX development.
 So far I code mostly using C# and Dart, while also have some experiences in coding projects using Python (computer vision and machine learning), Javascript (basic web development) and a little of other things.
-As technologies progressed, I'm open and interested to learn new things :) Currently expanding my skills on React Native to support mobile development demands.
+As technologies progressed, I'm open and interested to learn new things :) Currently expanding my skills on React Native to support mobile development demands and also VR development using Meta Quest 3.

 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://www.instagram.com/achmadmahathirps/)
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/achmadmahathirps/)